FrancescaLanzillotta/MAS_lab/README.md

 </p>

 ### Asynchronous Value Iteration
-In this version, at each iteration one state is picked randomly and its value is updated using the Bellman operator.
+In this version, at each iteration one state is picked randomly and only its value is updated.
 Despite increasing the number of iterations for convergence, this algorithm is faster than its synchronous counterpart.
 Termination is guaranteed provided that all the states are selected infinitely often.

 <p align="center">
 <img src="/img/async_plot.png" width="700" height="420">
 </p>